What is it?

-We divide the robot’s motion into four distinct tracks:
+The robot’s motion is divided into the following distinct tracks:

 Each dance move requires one or more of these tracks.
 Moves that use different tracks can be run simultaneously in any combination.
 In Choreographer, a track is represented as a horizontal section in the timeline view.
-For example, here is a screenshot from Choreographer of a script that combines moves in all three of the four tracks:
+Example: the following script combines moves in three of the four tracks:

-Some moves require multiple tracks, such as the “Skip” move which uses the Body and Legs track or the “Arm Move Relative” which uses the Arm and Gripper tracks, as shown in this example:
+Some moves require multiple tracks, such as the “Jump” move which uses the body and the legs tracks.
+The “Arm Move” uses the Arm and Gripper tracks, as shown:

-All moves that use the legs track will have logical entry and exit positions that the body must be in before/after the move.
-This is to prevent nonsensical choreographies; for example, completing a kneel-to-stand transition if you are not kneeling, or going directly from a step move to a kneeling-clap move without a stand-to-knee transition in between.
+All moves that use the legs track have logical entry and exit positions that the body must be in before or after the move.
+These entry and exit positions help to prevent nonsensical choreographies.
+Example: Completing a kneel-to-stand transition where the robot moves to a kneeling-clap move without an intervening stand-to-knee transition.

-To represent and enforce these requirements, all moves that use the legs track have an exit transition state and an entry transition state.
-The options for transition state are:
+To represent and enforce these requirements, all moves that use the legs track must use one of the following exit and entry transition states:

-The first leg-track move can have any entry state, and the robot will automatically transition to an acceptable entry state for that move before starting the choreography sequence.
+The first leg-track move can have any entry state.
+The robot automatically transitions to an acceptable entry state for that move before starting the choreography sequence.
 If the robot is not already in the correct starting pose, it may delay the start of the choreography sequence beyond the requested start time.

-All subsequent legs-track moves must have an entry state that corresponds to the previous legs-track move’s exit state.
-Scripts that violate this requirement will be rejected by the API and return warnings indicating which moves violate the entry/exit states.
-As well, routines made in Choreographer will highlight moves red when the entry state does not match the previous leg move’s exit state, such as in this example:
+All subsequent legs-track moves must have an entry state that corresponds to the exit state of a previous legs-track move.
+Scripts that violate this requirement are rejected by the API and return warnings indicating which moves violate this rule.
+Routines made in Choreographer highlight moves red when the entry state does not match the previous exit state, as in this example:

-The API defines a choreography sequence by a unique name, the number of slices per minute, and a repeated list of moves.
-Each move consists of the move’s type, its starting slice, duration (in slices), and the actual parameters (
+The Choreography API defines a choreography sequence by a unique name, the number of slices per minute, and a repeated list of moves.
+Each move consists of:

 Once a choreography sequence is created, the

-UploadChoreography RPC will send the routine to the robot.
-The choreography service will validate and check the structure of the routine to ensure it is feasible and within bounds.
+UploadChoreography RPC sends the routine to the robot.
+The choreography service validates and checks the structure of the routine to ensure it is feasible and within bounds.

-The service will return a list of warnings and failures related to the uploaded choreography sequence.
+The service returns a list of warnings and failures related to the uploaded choreography sequence.
 A failure is something the choreography service could not automatically correct and must be fixed before the routine can be executed.
-A warning is something that could be automatically corrected for and won’t block the execution of the routine in certain scenarios.
+Warnings are automatically corrected and do not block the execution of the routine in certain scenarios.
 If the boolean

 non_strict_parsing is set to true in the